-Author Archives: Mark Harrison, CFAMark Harrison, CFA, is director of publications at CFA Institute, where he contributes to a suite of publications that includes the Financial Analysts Journal, CFA Digest, and Conference Proceedings Quarterly.
+Author Archives: Mark Harrison, CFAMark Harrison, CFA, was director of journal publications at CFA Institute, where he supported a suite of member publications, including the Financial Analysts Journal, In Practice summaries, and CFA Digest.
 He has more than 12 years of investment experience as a portfolio manager and securities analyst.
-As investment manager of the West Midlands Pension Fund, part of the UK local government pension fund, Harrison managed a portfolio of European equities and had oversight of external managers and hedge fund selection.
-He is also the author of The Empowered Investor and holds the ASIP designation.
-Harrison holds BA and MA degrees from the University of Oxford.
+Harrison is a graduate of the University of Oxford.

-> The 2016 Middle East Investment Conference will convene amid a market maelstrom of volatile oil prices, negative interest rates, geopolitical drama, and national budget revisions.
+The 2016 Middle East Investment Conference will convene amid a market maelstrom of volatile oil prices, negative interest rates, geopolitical drama, and national budget revisions.
 Read More

 Why Demographics Are Core to Understanding Growth and Financial Markets

 There is opportunity to exploit a gigantic demographic dividend — but it is accompanied by many avoidable threats and risks.
 Read More

 Philippa Malmgren, president and founder of DRPM Group, calls for investment professionals to return geopolitics to the forefront of the landscape at the 2015 CFA Institute Middle East Investment Conference in Kuwait.
 Read More

 Investing in New Realities: Commodities, Disruptive Megatrends, and State Capitalism

 Selections from CFA Institute Conference Proceedings for investment professionals ready to re-consider new investing realities by engaging with the latest thinking on global economics, frontier markets, innovative investment techniques and disruptive industry trends.
 Read More